coppertech/RaspberryPi/README.md

 `echo 'pow 3' | cec-client -s -d 1 | grep 'power status: standby' 2>&1>>/dev/null  && echo 'pow 0' | cec-client -s -d 1 | grep 'power status: on' 2>&1>>/dev/null && echo 'Changing source...' && echo 'tx 1f:82:40:00' | cec-client -s -d 1`

-Essentially, it checks to see the power on the A/V unit is in standby mode (no active source) and that the TV is on.
+The script checks to see the power on the A/V unit is in standby mode (no active source) and that the TV is on.
 If so, I send the command on the HDMI bus to tell the TV to change to the rPi MM source (HDMI 4).
 I do not want the source switching if the TV is off, as it will automatically power it on.
 I only want it displayed when the TV is left on.

 _Note: My Samsung TV has an issue in it's CEC implementation (Anynet+) where the standby command is unsupported.
 I am unable to put the TV in standby mode via the cec-utils interface.
 This prevents me from doing timed power-on and power-off until I find a workaround_